siddhantagwl/gym-tracker/README.md

 I built Sadhana because every gym app I tried felt like it was made for someone else.
 Onboarding flows, social feeds, an account to make before I could log anything.
 I just wanted to track my sets and not lose them when my phone went to sleep mid-workout.

 This is that app.
 Offline first.
 Built with React Native + Expo.
-Primary target is **Android** coz I don't own an iPhone, but cant be easily extended for ios, thanks to expo :)
+Primary target is **Android** coz I don't own an iPhone, but CAN be easily extended for IOS, thanks to expo :)

 ---